faboweb/zliq/README.md

 [![Watch on GitHub][github-watch-badge]][github-watch]
 [![Star on GitHub][github-star-badge]][github-star]

 ZLIQ is the intent to create an easy to understand, easy to use web framework.
 It is based on redux, reactive-streams and reactive-dom-rendering.
-ZLIQ has few lines of code (~690 April 2017).
+ZLIQ has few lines of code (~630 May 2017).

 ## Why yet another web framework?
 Modern web frameworks got really big (React + Redux 139Kb and Angular 2 + Rx 766Kb, [[src]](https://gist.github.com/Restuta/cda69e50a853aa64912d)).
 As a developer I came into the (un)pleasent situation to teach people how these work.
 But I couldn't really say, as I haven't actually understood each line of code in these beasts.
 But not only that, they also have a lot of structures I as a developer have to learn to get where I want to go.
 It feels like learning programming again just to be able to render some data.